u1ui/flex-gap.class/README.md

 # flex-gap.class

-flex-gap class to allow gaps in flex-boxes
+`u1-flex-gap` class to allow gaps in flex-boxes.
-Needed by safari
+Needed by safari.

 # Ussage